klauspost/compress/s2/README.md

 There is a good speedup across the board.

-Machine generated data gets by far the biggest compression boost, with size reduction up to 39% compared to Snappy.
+Machine generated data gets by far the biggest compression boost, with size being being reduced by up to 45% of Snappy size.

-There is a small compression loss on the "backup" set.

 It would be very feasible to add faster/better compression modes to S2, but the current settings are a good replacement for Snappy.